meulenvd/OSCAR-Requirements-Manual/docs/source/structure.rst

     (Obs - First Guess) for each individual platform.
-RMS (Obs - First Guess) is a good monitoring measure, but it does not lead directly to a measure of observation error, so it cannot directly compare with the user requirements for accuracy.
+RMS (Obs - First Guess) is a good monitoring measure, but it does not lead directly to a measure of observation error, so it cannot directly compare with the user requirements for uncertainty.
 So if
     better estimates of uncertainties are available these should be preferred and those values stored in the database instead.